 It’s not just a long-term problem.
 It’s an acute problem too.
 Studies have found more people have heart attacks on days with bad air pollution.
 That means people with heart conditions should be especially careful.

 3. The best way for everyone to minimize the risk when skies are smoky is to stay inside.

 I’ve seen many people question this logic.
 Our air indoors comes from outdoors, so isn’t it just the same as outdoor air?

 4. A standard dust mask that you can buy at the pharmacy won’t do you much good…it won’t filter out the microscopic particles that can get into your lungs.

-Of course it’s better to wear a mask designed for air pollution, like any of these masks I personally fit-tested in Beijing.
+Of course it’s better to wear a mask designed for air pollution, like any of these masks I personally fit-tested in Beijing or these masks Smart Air tested in India.
 But this point about surgical masks is important because:

 - Surgical masks are cheap.
 For some people, they’re the only affordable option.